 Make a huge difference to patients, your community and the NHS

-Make a difference in your community, meet new people and gain great skills
+Volunteering is a brilliant way to make a difference in your community, meet new people and gain great skills.

-We need people with talents, commitment and enthusiasm to join our team and help us provide quality healthcare across a range of services throughout the Trust.
+We need people with talents, commitment and enthusiasm to join our team and help us deliver great patient experiences across a range of services throughout the Trust.
 You don’t need to have volunteered before and we’ll give you full training before you start.

-We recognise, respect, and promote diversity in our volunteering programme and welcome applications from candidates with a range of experience, skills and availability.
+We recognise, respect, and promote diversity in our volunteering programme and welcome applications from candidates with a range of experience, skills and availabilities.
+With a wide range of roles, we’ve got something for everyone.

 How do I become a volunteer?